-From its roots in one-off arts performances, the festival has grown year on year to become one of the most important events on the Lewisham youth calendar, with over 2000 young people annually performing to an audience of close to 4000.
+From its roots in one-off arts performances, Lewisham Live Festival has grown to become one of the most important events on the borough's youth calendar!

 Under the banner Lewisham Live STEPS UP we: